INT2ECALL/awesome-cloud-security/readme.md

 - [coraza-proxy-wasm](https://github.com/corazawaf/coraza-proxy-wasm) - Web Application Firewall WASM filter built on top of Coraza and implementing the proxy-wasm ABI.
 It can be loaded directly from Envoy or also used as an Istio plugin.
 ### 流量代理
 - [envoy](https://github.com/envoyproxy/envoy) - ENVOY IS AN OPEN SOURCE EDGE AND SERVICE PROXY, DESIGNED FOR CLOUD-NATIVE APPLICATIONS
+- [cn-series-helm](https://github.com/PaloAltoNetworks/cn-series-helm) - This repository contains charts and templates for deploying the Palo Alto Networks CN-series containerized firewall using the Helm Package Manager for Kubernetes

 ### 开源防护软件
 - [neuvector](https://github.com/neuvector/neuvector) - NeuVector Full Lifecycle Container Security Platform delivers the only cloud-native security with uncompromising end-to-end protection from DevOps vulnerability protection to automated run-time security, and featuring a true Layer 7 container firewall.